 We use our skills and expertise to deliver value engineering.
-Our innovative approach can enable cost savings, more usable space and design flexibility, such as removing secondary stair cases and sprinklers and optimising smoke control systems.
+Our innovative approach can enable cost savings and more usable space, whilst always ensuring fire safety.

 CFD modelling is invaluable for large or more complex schemes and often provides the evidence to quantify and substantiate that an innovative design is safe for the occupants in the event of fire.

-We also use CFD to deliver value engineering by optimising the fire design; removing smoke curtains, removing lobby doors, reducing over-specified structural fire resistance and optimising the natural / mechanical smoke control system.
+We also use CFD modelling to deliver value engineering by optimising the natural / mechanical smoke control system.

 Our On-going Support service is vital to ensure that our fire engineering strategy also accurately reflects any variations in the design.
 Even a seemingly minor architectural change or mechanical and engineering consideration could have an impact on fire safety.
 We would therefore need to justify any modifications after building regulations approval has been gained and update the fire strategy accordingly.

-However, we can undertake CFD modelling of the open plan kitchen / living area to assess the visibility through smoke, the temperature of the smoke, toxicity and the radiation levels.
-We compare the results with those of a code compliant flat layout and use an innovative fire engineering approach to enable the design to meet the functional requirements of Building Regulations.
+We can undertake CFD modelling of the open plan kitchen / living area to assess the visibility through smoke, the temperature of the smoke, toxicity and the radiation levels.
+We compare the results with those of a code compliant flat layout and use an innovative fire engineering approach to devise appropriate solutions to enable the design to meet the functional requirements of Building Regulations.

 As a truly independent fire engineering consultancy we do not have any affiliation with a building control company, unlike some of our competitors.
 This means that you are guaranteed an unbiased review without any concern of a conflict of interest.